jesseraypaulsen/nodecards/README.md

 - screencasts and/or snapshots (desktop)

-- tests

 ---

 DONE

-- deploy on <s>a cloud service</s> Vercel.<span style="font-size: 1.2em; color:green">✔</span>
-- chore: package.json > build script for Vercel, could not find index.html because the path was not specified.
-The fulfillment of this task allowed the app to be deployed on Vercel, effortlessly.
-It was shocking.<span style="font-size: 1.2em; color:green">✔</span>
-- feat: scale a nodecard's dom element when zooming the graph <span style="font-size: 1.2em; color:green">✔</span>

 - bug: sometimes dom element becomes decoupled somehow from graph node when double-click and drag happen in immediate succession on an inert node, followed by the exception "getCanvasPosition is undefined" <span style="font-size: 1.2em; color:green">✔</span>